 **Christian Book Distributors is an excellent, low-cost provider of a wide variety of books and other curriculum materials.
 Even if you don’t profess to be a Christian, don’t let that stop you from visiting this great homeschool curriculum provider…Most of the products they carry are available in the general marketplace, in any homeschool store, but you will find many resources at a deep discount price.
 Of course, if you are a Christian, you will be elated that you can find Christianity-based products here too.
 It is a great place to find everything you need in

-**Scholastic Books are familiar to virtually everyone.
+Scholastic Books are familiar to virtually everyone.
 Scholastic has a large volume of well-known books available in less expensive paperback versions.
 Many of the books used for classic literature are available at a very reasonable price through Scholastic.
-You can’t beat them for bargain books!
+Look specifically at the Reading Level for the books and pick books at your child’s reading level.
+These books are great for reading practice at your child’s current reading level.
+You can’t beat Scholastic for bargain books!

 **Farm Country General Store doesn’t sound like a curriculum provider, but they are.
 FCGS has a variety of books on a variety of subjects, but they also have products for active learning, like seeds, art supplies, counting sets, etc. The mix of products is eclectic, fun to explore, and it’s a great place to find treasures for teaching.

 **Rainbow Resource – If you want it, and it has to do with home schooling, they’ve probably got it.
 The catalog is as thick as an Atlanta, Georgia Phonebook (which is THICK), and has books, learning tools, software, etc. Just about any kind of curriculum imaginable can be found through Rainbow Resource, and products are listed at a relatively low price.

 Homeschooling Curriculum for Developing Core Academic Skills in Kids with Dyslexia, Dysgraphia, Dyscalculia, or ADHD